samahesh56/dj-web-design/README.md

 Before you begin, ensure you have met the following requirements:

 - Python 3.x installed
-- (Optional but reccomended) Virtual environment tool (e.g., virtualenv or venv.
+- (Optional but recommended) Virtual environment tool (e.g., virtualenv or venv.
 Install using `pip install virtualenv` in your terminal)
 - Flask installed (Install using `pip install Flask` in your terminal)

 ### Installation